 Hard as it may be for those who weren’t there to understand or acknowledge this, the designations punk and new wave were at one time synonymous, and nowhere more so than in New York, where an unruly but colorful garden of power pop, garage rock, art-school oddity and glam sprouted in small clubs, unified into a genuine movement by the notion that record companies, rather than be the sole arbiters of who gets to make what kind of music, were irrelevant, that pop music was a continuum in which each short-lived commercial vogue does not diminish the currency or value of what was no longer in the charts.
 In that calculus, Blondie and the Ramones, Talking Heads and the Dead Boys, Pere Ubu and Television were all of a cultural piece, regardless of their widely divergent stylistic approaches.
 The scene’s forbears were equally diverse: Alice Cooper, Iggy, Sparks, Bowie, Spector, Standells, Beach Boys, the Rolling Stones, etc.

 If to the winner goes the spoils, it’s understandable that the class of ’77 bands who endured long enough to put out records and find critical fame or mainstream success (or, in several remarkable instances, both) came to define the scene and remain history’s touchstones for it.
 Yet New York in the mid-’70s had plenty more extraordinary bands that fell on the wrong side of fate.
-Many of them went undocumented in an era that was still getting the hang of do-it-yourself record-making, which is why curiosity seekers will be hard-pressed to find much (if any) audible evidence of the Planets, the Miamis, Eric Emerson and the Magic Tramps, the Brats, the Marbles, etc.
+Many of them went undocumented in an era that was still getting the hang of do-it-yourself record-making, which is why curiosity seekers will be hard-pressed to find much (if any) audible evidence of the Planets, the Miamis, Eric Emerson and the Magic Tramps, the Brats, Marbles and many other unheralded stars of the Bowery.